-The 21 zone substations that EA Networks operate range in age from brand new to almost 35 years old.
-The newer sites are obviously in excellent order while older, smaller, sites such as Mt Hutt (MHT) have historically required more maintenance.
+The 20 zone substations that EA Networks operate range in age from circa 11 years old to portions being almost 40 years old.
+The newer sites are obviously in excellent order while older, typically smaller, sites such as Mt Hutt (MHT) have historically required more maintenance.